This course will develop your clinical skills, knowledge and critical understanding of minor injury and illness management to an advanced level.

 Management of Minor Injuries and Illness for Advanced Practice Course overview

-This course is intended to enhance independent practice by developing your skills, knowledge and critical understanding of minor injury and illness management to an advanced level, applicable to your own field of practice.
+This module is intended to enhance independent practice by developing your skills, knowledge and critical understanding of minor injury and illness management to an advanced level, applicable to your own field of practice.
+You will further develop your skills in patient consultation and assessment, and specifically your clinical decision-making skills in managing patients who present with minor injuries and illness.
+Emphasis will be placed on utilising effective collaborative approaches in patient management, referral and discharge.
+On completion of the module, you will be working at/towards advanced clinical practice.

 Who is it for?